 Our Religious Education is a balance between learning about the teaching of world faiths and enabling pupils to draw meaning for their own lives from this learning.
 We aim for pupils to know about and understand a range of religions and world views; express ideas and insights about the nature, significance and impact of religions and world views; and gain and use the skills to engage seriously with religions and world views.

-Four major concepts form the basis of R.E teaching:
+Three major concepts form the basis of R.E teaching:

 Parents have the right to withdraw their child from all or part of R.E. by notifying the Headteacher in writing